Marina is crazy about positive psychology. She wants to inspire you to improve yourself.

 Are your friends loyal and grateful?
 How many real friends do you have?
 You might realize that you have only a few real friends.
-A lot of people are wearing masks, but you should recognize toxic people before they make you unhappy.
+You should learn to recognize toxic people before they make you unhappy.
 Here are five warning signs your fake friends are ruining your life.

 1. Fake Friends Lower Your Self-Esteem

 When you are young, you are friendly and light-minded.
 The quantity of your friends is more important than the quality.
-You prefer being surrounded with people who like going out.
+You prefer being surrounded by people who like going out.
 When you grow up, you become more aware of fake friends.

 People who insult and belittle you are not your real friends.
 They cause your low self-esteem.
 They often criticize you and find only your faults.
 Why?
 They feel bad about themselves, and they try to make themselves seem better if they belittle you.
 Instead of being angry with them, you should avoid them.
 You are not guilty of their low self-confidence.

 As a conclusion, you should ask yourself whether you need these fake friends in your life.
 Do you realize how they make you unhappy?
 They are ruining your life.
 Surround yourself with better people who will help you improve yourself.

 2. They Hold You Back From Achieving Your Goals

 Real friends will tell you how to reach your goals.
 Your success will be their success, too.
 They will support you if you have problems, and won't discourage you.
 They won't tell you you're not capable of reaching your goals.

 On the other hand, fake friends won't help you achieve your goals.
 They won't listen to you when you talk about your ambitions.
 They won't celebrate your success.
 Soon, you'll stop sharing your accomplishments with them.

 Are they competitive?
 Try to figure out what their goals are.
 From job to relationships to other aspects of your life, your fake friends sometimes will strive to outdo you.